cert-manager/community/GOVERNANCE.md

 the `#cert-manager` or `#cert-manager-dev` channels on the Kubernetes Slack.

-Then, open an issue on the [community][] repository and mention your sponsors as well as links to the meaningful interactions (Slack threads, GitHub issues).
+Then, open an issue on the [community][] repository and mention your sponsors as well as links to the meaningful interactions (Slack threads, GitHub issues, GitHub PRs, or a contribution to one of the biweekly dev meetings).
 Ask your sponsors to confirm their sponsorship by commenting on your PR.
 After that, your request will be reviewed by a cert-manager admin, in accordance with their SLO.

 To be added as a GitHub member, you will also need to enable [two-factor authentication](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication) on your GitHub account.